pswazinna/flight-reservation/README.md

 Many instances of structural flaws can be found in the code.

-## Task - create a clean architecture
+## Task - refecatorng

-The task is simple: Refactor the code.
-Find structural flaws and apply well-known design principles.
+The task is simple: Find structural flaws and refactor the code.
-The task is
-to add and change the classes and interfaces and to shape the dependencies in order to ease future development activities.
-Maintainability and extendability of the software architecture, classes and packages should be your main focus.
+You can add, change, move classes, interfaces, and methods to enhance maintainability and extendability.

 ### Procedure

 1. Create a fork of this repository
-1. Refactor/extend the code to achieve a clean architecture
+1. Refactor/extend the code
-    * keep the clean architecture principles in mind
-      * apply design patterns where beneficial
-      * create small and readable classes and
-      * apply SRP and hide unnecessary complexity
   * Javadoc and extensive error handling can be disregarded for the purpose of this exercise
   * Adjust the test code so that all tests succeed after refactoring
 3. Create a pull request to submit you proposals